DB-S3/Documentation/portfolio.md

 To keep track of my progress i used to use jira but switched to [github projects](https://github.com/orgs/DB-S3/projects/2) to to have the code and the planning in one place and automatic add bug fixes to the board.

 #### Github branches:
 I'm my project i created branches to work on and then merge them into the project.
+Pushing to the main branch is impossible and can only be added using a pull request.